How does solar battery storage work?

 b) top-up insufficient solar.

 But a good battery system will allow you to power some or all of your home if the grid goes down.
+So even if live somewhere it’s hard to make a battery pay for itself, such as Melbourne or Hobart, the advantages of having backup power may still make it worth your while.

 Why don’t all battery systems offer backup?
 Because leaving out backup makes the system cheaper and quicker to install.

-The rest of this article will give explain why battery systems with backup are different and more expensive than systems without backup.
+The rest of this article will explain why battery systems with backup are different and more expensive than systems without backup.

 Things will start getting a little geeky, so if you’d just like to learn more about batteries generally instead, head on over to my solar battery storage home page.
 It contains some good summary information and links to everything I think you need to know.